 You don't need a lot of custard.
 The beauty of quiche is the balance between its delicious, tenderly baked buttery crust and its filling.

-The original Quiche Lorraine doesn’t have any cheese, did you know that?
+According to Larousse Gastronomique, the original Quiche Lorraine doesn't have any cheese.
+Did you know that?

-However, cheese is an important ingredient in the modern quiche recipes.
-Cheddar Cheese, Gruyere, Parmesan are some of my favorite types of cheese I use in my baking.
+However, cheese is an important ingredient in modern quiche recipes.
+Cheddar Cheese, Gruyere, Parmesan are some of my favorite types of cheese used in my baking.

 Monterey, Fontina, Mozzarella, Swiss or even Brie are perfect as well.